DeepSportradar/ball-3d-localization-challenge/README.md

 ## Using deepsport repository

 This challenge is based on the public https://github.com/gabriel-vanzandycke/deepsport repository which will serve as a baseline.
-Follow the repository instructions to install it and add the folder `basketball-instants-dataset` full path to `DATA_PATH` in your `.env` file.
+Follow the `deepsport` repository installation instructions and add the folder `basketball-instants-dataset` full path to `DATA_PATH` in your `.env` file.

 ### Create the ball dataset